-With expert maths and English has progressed significantly since joining Explore Learning, and she now has a lot more confidence.
+With expert maths and English tuition, Abigail has progressed significantly since joining Explore Learning, and she now has a lot more confidence.
 The staff are very approachable to the students and Abigail has improved her social skills.
 I’ve found it to be a very safe and caring environment for my daughter to learn in.”

 You can find more information about autism and helpful advice from the National Autistic Society.